contatophcunha/contatophcunha.github.io/_tabs/about.md

 # the default layout is 'page'
 icon: fas fa-info-circle
 order: 4
+title: "ABOUT ME "
+date: 2024-04-23 00:00:00 +0800
 ---

 ## Dive more about me

-Meet Pedro Henrique de Oliveira Cunha, a skilled professional in the field of technology.
+Meet **Pedro Henrique de Oliveira Cunha**, a skilled professional in the field of technology.
 Pedro holds a Bachelor's degree in Information Systems and currently works at Accenture (PORTUGAL), where he serves as a SysAdmin.

 With a strong foundation in IT, Pedro has honed his expertise in various areas, including **Bash scripting, Linux administration, Python programming, Ansible automation, Docker containerization, Kubernetes orchestration, Terraform infrastructure as code, and Google Kubernetes Engine (GKE).**